KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 Moving your applications to Kubernetes is not straight-forward.
 (Developing your apps for Kubernetes is not straight-forward either). **State is hard**.
 Kubernetes has a lot of moving parts.
 Many of the concepts are new.
 In short, there are many potential pitfalls.
 You really need to have a clear understanding of how your current application works.
 You also need to understand how Kubernetes works.
 It is going to be bit painful, feel complex; but it will reward you in spades.
 Trust me! :)

-I hope that with this series of articles (and the related videos), I would be able to help my development team to understand how applications are deployed (differently) in Kubernetes, providing them with necessary skills to migrate their applications from docker-compose to Kubernetes.
+I hope that with this series of articles (and the related videos), I would be able to help my fellow development team to understand how applications are deployed (differently) in Kubernetes, providing them with necessary skills to migrate their applications from docker-compose to Kubernetes.
 I also want to help anyone out there in the world , who is in the similar situation.
 I hope this work proves useful!

 There are two very important things to remember before we start on this journey: